 ●For patients who have successfully completed one year of DAPT, we discuss with them benefits and risks of continuing therapy.
 We use clinical judgment as well as the DAPT risk calculator to determine if DAPT beyond 12 months is reasonable (DAPT score).
 For patients with a score of <2, we generally stop by 12 months.
 For patients with a score of 2 or greater, we generally continue therapy for an additional 18 months.
 (See 'Decision tools' below.)

 RATIONALE — The benefit from indefinite antiplatelet therapy with aspirin in patients with atherosclerotic cardiovascular disease (secondary prevention) is well established.
-(See "Benefits and risks of aspirin in secondary and primary prevention of cardiovascular disease", section on 'Efficacy'.)
+(See "Aspirin for the secondary prevention of cardiovascular disease".)

 All patients who undergo percutaneous coronary intervention (PCI), including those treated with balloon angioplasty without stenting, receive dual antiplatelet therapy (DAPT), which is the combination of aspirin and a P2Y12 receptor blocker to reduce the risk of myocardial infarction (MI) or cardiovascular death.
 DAPT likely decreases the risk of these ischemic events by preventing stent thrombosis and by lowering the risk of adverse events consequent to plaque rupture at sites remote from the stented location.